 - Turtle Power: T.W.
 Turtle.
 He even gets to play in the Teenage Mutant Ninja Turtles movie!

 - Unspoken Plan Guarantee: When Danny jumps off the bus to explain his (ultimately successful) plan to Pudge, the dialogue is replaced with Mickey Mousing.

 - The Vamp: Funnily and disturbingly enough, Darla.

 - Villainous Advice Song: Darla gives advice to Danny In "Big and Loud" on how he should go about performing his song for the studio exec.
 In reality, she's setting Danny up to ruin a press conference, which will get him and the other animals fired.

 - Villainous Breakdown: Darla when all her efforts to stop the animals impromptu number in the finale backfire immensely.
 It ends with her outing herself to an audience while she's ranting at Danny.

-- Wingding Eyes: Darla's flaming-skull eyes when she pulls the "GRANDADDY OF ALL SWITCHES"
+- Wingding Eyes: Darla's flaming-skull eyes when she pulls the "GRANDDADDY OF ALL SWITCHES".